A Guide to Regression Discontinuity Designs in Medical Applications: Introduction

-We provide a systematic overview of the state-of-the-art statistical methodologies to analyze and interpret RD designs employing the two most popular methodological conceptual frameworks in the literature: the continuity-based framework and the local randomization framework.
-Our discussion covers key assumptions, estimation methods, inference procedures, and diagnostic tests complementing and expanding early introductory articles for the biomedical sciences \citep{Bor-Moscoe-Mutevedzi-Newell-Barnighausen_2014_Epidem,OKeeffe-Geneletti-Baio-sharples-Nazareth-Petersen_2014_BMJ,Maciejewski-Basu_2020_JAMA}, which do not discuss the most recent RD methods already widely adopted in the statistical, social, and behavioral sciences \citep{Cattaneo-Titiunik_2022_ARE,Cattaneo-Idrobo-Titiunik_2020_Book,Cattaneo-Idrobo-Titiunik_2023_Book}.
-Furthermore, we discuss two complications that frequently arise in biomedical research that have not been addressed by prior biomedical reviews: imperfect treatment compliance and non-continuous score variable.
+We provide a systematic overview of the state-of-the-art statistical methodologies to analyze and interpret RD designs employing the two most widely used methodological frameworks: the continuity-based framework and the local randomization framework.
+Our discussion covers key assumptions, estimation methods, inference procedures, and diagnostic tests complementing and expanding on early introductory articles for the biomedical sciences \citep{Bor-Moscoe-Mutevedzi-Newell-Barnighausen_2014_Epidem,OKeeffe-Geneletti-Baio-sharples-Nazareth-Petersen_2014_BMJ,Maciejewski-Basu_2020_JAMA}, which do not discuss the most recent RD methods that are now widely used in the statistical, social, and behavioral sciences \citep{Cattaneo-Titiunik_2022_ARE,Cattaneo-Idrobo-Titiunik_2020_Book,Cattaneo-Idrobo-Titiunik_2023_Book}.
+Furthermore, we discuss two complications that frequently arise in biomedical research that have not been addressed by prior biomedical reviews: imperfect treatment compliance and non-continuous score variables.